-Office: building K17, room 409 Email: emartin@cse.unsw.edu.au

-Phone: 9385 6936
+Office: building K17, room 409 Email: eric.martin@unsw.edu.au Phone: 9385 6936

-Tutor for consultation: Matthew Perry (z5075269@unsw.edu.au)
+Help with consultation: Jose De Brum Muller (z5130778@unsw.edu.au)

-The lecturer in charge will be answering e-mails for personal matters that are not of relevance to other students, and provided that they do not require extensive or substantive answers.
+The lecturer in charge and course administrator will be answering e-mails for personal matters that are not of relevance to other students, and provided that they do not require extensive or substantive answers.
 Questions that cannot be answered shortly should be raised in consultation.
-All questions that are of interest to the class should be asked using the utility of the platform used to manage the course (MessageBoard or Discussion).
-Students are encouraged to also answer any question and more generally, actively participate in any discussion which they can usefully contribute to.
+All questions that are of interest to the class should be asked via the forum or discussion module of the platform used to manage the course.
+Students are encouraged to also answer any question and more generally, actively participate in any discussion which they can helpfully contribute to.